dinhanhthi/dinhanhthi.com/_posts/ml/2019-09-03-random-forest.md

 </div>
 </div>

-❓ **How (decision) trees are chosen?**{:.tbrown} RF ensures that the chosen trees are not too correlated to the others.
+❓ **How (decision) trees are chosen?** RF ensures that the chosen trees are not too correlated to the others.

 1. **Bagging**: From a sample of size N, trees are chosen so that they also have size N **with replacement**.
 For example, if our training data was [1, 2, 3, 4, 5] (size 5), then we might give one of our tree the list [1, 2, 2, 5, 5] (with replacement).
 2. **Feature randomness**: The features in the original dataset are chosen randomly.
 There may be some trees that are lacking in some features.

-<sup>[[ref]](https://towardsdatascience.com/understanding-random-forest-58381e0602d2)</sup>So in our random forest, we end up with trees that are not only trained on different sets of data (thanks to bagging) but also use different features to make decisions.
+So in our random forest, we end up with trees that are not only trained on different sets of data (thanks to bagging) but also use different features to make decisions{% ref https://towardsdatascience.com/understanding-random-forest-58381e0602d2 %}.

 *For each tree*, we can use [decision tree classifier](/decision-tree-classifier) or [decision tree regression](/decision-tree-regression) depending on the type our problem (classification or regression).